MicrosoftDocs/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 ## FAQ and Troubleshooting

-**Question: I am experiencing poor performance or throttling during migration.**</br>
+**Question: Why is my migration speed slow or throttled?**</br>
-Answer:  Please check the guidance in this document, plus refer to [Avoid getting throttled or blocked in SharePoint](https://docs.microsoft.com/sharepoint/dev/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online) for more information on Microsoft throttling guidance.
+Answer:  Please check the guidance in this document, plus refer to [Avoid getting throttled or blocked in SharePoint](https://docs.microsoft.com/sharepoint/dev/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online) for more information on Microsoft SharePoint throttling guidance.
 For specific tools configuration or questions, please contact your third party tools vendor for more information.

 **Question: I'm continually getting throttled while I am attempting to migrate.
 Can Microsoft turn off the throttle to help me with migration?**</br>
 Answer: Throttling is in place to protect the reliability and availability of the service.
-Throttling rules cannot be disabled or suspended and **opening a support ticket will not lift throttle**.
+SharePoint throttling rules cannot be disabled or suspended and **opening a support ticket will not lift throttle**.
 Please refer to [Avoid getting throttled or blocked in SharePoint](https://docs.microsoft.com/sharepoint/dev/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online) for more information.
 </br></br>

 **Question: If you cannot turn off the throttle, what can I do if I am being throttled or experience poor performance?**</br>